karthikkumbar/freeform-filter-example/README.md

     - Example: `dstPort between 80 to 120`
 - Handle when user copy pastes some text
 - OnFocus open the suggestion dropdown
+- Does not work as expected when user selects a value from dropdown and then clears it.

 ## Run it locally